 However, I did get a bit of a jump on holiday decorating with my wreath I made for my front door AND our office lobby decor that I’m sharing today.
-I’m also including the coffee bar I set up for my Thanksgiving holiday guests with my At Home finds.
+I’m also including the coffee bar I set up for my Thanksgiving holiday guests.
 It was so easy for everyone to serve themselves.
 I’ve included a few photos of my Thanksgiving table too.

 Our Office Lobby Holiday Decor

-I partnered with At Home stores to get a little holiday cheer going on for our office.
+I decided to get a little holiday cheer going on for our office.
 Here were our purchases.

 I love these birch look cone-shaped trees and thought they would look nice as a grouping on my console out in the lobby.
 Since we’re in The Woodlands, I liked the idea of a “forest of trees” and their coloring looked so good next to the finish of my console.

 I really like the grayed down look of this wreath and we added a few gold berry picks to customize it.
 I have always loved a wreath hanging on a mirror and this is the first time I’ve done it.
 It’s the perfect place for some decor since a mirror is already typically a focal point in a room.

 My coffee bar below was a quick and easy set up for our weekend guests over the holidays.
 I found this tray and filled it with some glass containers, an insulated flask for milk and a tall pitcher for water to refill the coffee maker.
 The blue mugs were perfect with my ceramics collection.

 Lastly, I'm sharing my Thanksgiving table pics.
 Our leaves hadn’t turned yet much here in The Woodlands, we’re always late for seasonal color down here in Texas, however, my daughter and niece went on a run on Thanksgiving morning and found a few leaves for my table.
 I had used eucalyptus for an evergreen look for the base but the large golden leaves were the perfect topping.